jharmison-redhat/containers-for-embedded-ws/ex2/README.md

 WARNING: Running pip install with root privileges is generally not a good idea.
 Try `pip3 install --user` instead.
 ```

+You should consider carefully the implications of allowing your application to run inside a container with access to most of a distribution's filesystem as root.
+Root inside the container can wreak nearly as much havoc as root outside - it's just confined to this one application, without additional escalation/escape.

-Our next Dockerfile command is an interesting one:
+Our next Dockerfile instruction is an interesting one:

 ```dockerfile
 ENV FLASK_APP=helloworld.app
 ```

-This command doesn't add anything new to the filesystem - but it does add new metadata to the container image.
+This instruction doesn't add anything new to the filesystem but it does add new metadata to the container image.
+The build will actually create an empty layer here, but it will simply reuse this empty layer every time we add metadata.
 This metadata tells your runtime to export the environment variable, in the same way that we manually did in exercise 1, before continuing any further.
-As the image continues to build, any new `RUN` commands would have it exported as well. `ENV` declarations are pretty useful, considering the popularity of OS environment variables as a means of parameterizing applications or changing their behavior.
+As the image continues to build, any new `RUN` instructions would have it exported as well. `ENV` declarations are pretty useful, considering the popularity of OS environment variables as a means of parameterizing applications or changing their behavior.

 The last line in this Dockerfile is where the rubber meets the road for us: